 Aerial surveying was a natural extension of the early drone photography and drone video business.
 All that market entrants needed were some new technology to improve the precision of the drone data collected.

 The drone technology innovators quickly filled the gap providing Real-time Kinematic (RTK) capabilities on drones.
 These RTK capabilities are incredibly good at improving the precision of position data derived from GPS or other satellite-based positioning systems.
 Even the first drones included GPS, so this extra functionality made flying drones the perfect drone solution for aerial surveying.

 Any drone pilot equipped with their drone license, an RTK equipped drone, could collect drone data to fill the aerial surveying needs.
-And there are many applications for aerial surveys in various fields, such as archeology, digital mapping, 3D mapping, GIS applications, orthomosaic mapping, and Topography, among others.
+And there are many applications for aerial surveys in various fields, such as archeology, digital mapping, 3D mapping, GIS applications, orthomosaic mapping, and Topography.

 The aerial surveying market is enormous and under-penetrated but is quite fragmented.
-Also, it turns out that there are domain expertise and specialized skills required to ensure the aerial data collected is usable.
-Expect to see the larger surveying companies or your local licensed surveyor, adapt and develop their drone program, and offer their aerial drone services.
+Also, it turns out that domain expertise and specialized skills are required to ensure the aerial data collected is usable.
+Expect to see the larger surveying companies or your local licensed surveyor adapt and develop their drone program and offer their aerial drone services.